 PENTA has successfully completed the design and construction of many types of storage facilities — domes, concrete silos, steel bins, A-frames, and bunkers.
 We are experienced with materials such as: cement, lime, coal, frac sand, grain, fertilizer, and other industrial minerals.

 The design work of a storage facility takes into consideration an evaluation of the bulk material, material handling requirements, and the configuration of equipment, discharge sizing, silo walls, internal floors, etc. The soils study is reviewed to perform the structural design of the storage foundation.
 The overall mechanical and structural design is integrated with the plant’s layout to provide a complete and functional storage system with minimum plant downtime and ensuring success metrics are achieved.

 PENTA has also participated in numerous modification projects to maintain and extend the life of existing storage facilities.
 To help our clients with the repair of existing facilities, PENTA has developed a systematic approach to ensure the safest and most economical solution for the inspection and rehabilitation of silos, storage tanks and bunkers.

-- Two 75,000 ston clinker storage silos, 25,000 ston off-spec silo, 20,000 ston blending silo in Kuwait.
+- Design of two 75,000 ston clinker storage silos, 25,000 ston off-spec silo, 20,000 ston blending silo in Kuwait.

-- One 15,000 ston blending silo in Jamaica.
+- Design of a 15,000-ston blending silo in Jamaica.

 To view more comprehensive information on PENTA’s engineering expertise, please go to http://www.penta.net/engineering-design/ or for more specifics on EPC and EPCM project solutions please go to http://www.penta.net/epc-and-epcm-services/.